PyMyCode/PyMyCode/README.md

 - 👋 Hey!
 I am Neerav Gala and welcome to @PyMyCode
 - 👀 Love Data Science and Machine Learning
-- 🌱 I’m currently learning Blockchain using Python
+- 🌱 I’m currently doing the [Professional Certificate in Computer Science for Artificial Intelligence](https://www.edx.org/professional-certificate/harvardx-computer-science-for-artifical-intelligence) offered by Harvard University
 - 💞️ I’m looking to collaborate on making the world a better place

 # Highlights of my Portfolio